The Do’s & Don’ts of Closing and Renovating

-You’ve got a Pinterest board for every room of your newly purchased home, but are you ready to start your home renovation?
+You’ve got big dreams and big plans—but are you actually ready to start your home renovation?

 A. When you make an offer?